audioxide/data/data/posts/20190612-reviews-faith-no-more-the-real-thing.md

 review: >-
   I don’t understand *The Real Thing* and I don’t expect I ever will.
 It is so many things.
 It is metal, it is hip hop, it is big band jazz and shimmering synthesisers and the last act of a dazzling musical nobody asked for.
 The record is like some thunderous neon trainwreck, a fireball in all colours of the rainbow.
 You don’t know whether to be awed or baffled or both.
 I like it.

   That mess of a first paragraph is as close as I can get to capturing the essence of *The Real Thing*.
 It is an audaciously incoherent record.
 All manner of sounds are thrown into the mix and, by hook or by crook, it pulls it off.
 “Epic” swings between hip hop and metal and has a slap bass with so much twang that it may as well be a guitar.
 But it works.
 The chorus is anthemic and the groove is rock solid.
-It would be silly *not *to have several solos.
+It would be silly *not* to have several solos.

   Mike Patton serves as master of ceremonies with appropriate pizzazz.
 He’s an adaptable guy, and in a lot of ways he sets the tone of expecting the unexpected.
 Case in point, the closer “Edge of the World” waltzes in with the smoothest basement bar piano flow you’ve ever heard.
-Nothing — *nothing* — in the preceding 50 minutes gives you reason to expect it., but it works.
+Nothing — *nothing* — in the preceding 50 minutes gives you reason to expect it, but it works.

   It doesn’t all work.
 Sometimes silliness wins out, though on balance I’d say that’s a worthwhile trade off. *The Real Deal* is so maniacally expressive that I can’t help but admire it.
 Were it a little shorter I’d probably give it full pass, but as things are I have to say I’ll be coming back for tracks rather than the full experience.